Colds

 Ginger Tea

-Did you know that ginger has anti-inflammatory properties that can help relieve sore throat and congestion?
-Simply steep some fresh ginger slices in hot water and enjoy it as a comforting tea.
+Did you know that ginger has anti-inflammatory properties that can help relieve sore throats and congestion?
+To use it as a comforting tea, simply steep some fresh ginger slices in hot water.

 Vitamin C and Zinc